DeMarcus Van Dyke: Atlanta Falcons

 On March 15, 2016, the Atlanta Falcons signed Van Dyke.
 On September 3, 2016, he was placed on injured reserve with a concussion.
 On September 10, he was released from injured reserve.

 Coaching career

-DeMarcus is currently a cornerbacks coach for the Miami Hurricanes, a role he was hired for in 2021.
-Previously he was the assistant director of recruiting for the Miami Hurricanes, for the 2019 and 2020 seasons and in 2018 he was a defensive quality control analyst also for the Miami Hurricanes.
+DeMarcus is currently the cornerbacks coach for the South Florida Bulls, a role he was hired for in 2024.
+In the 2023 season, Van Dyke was the cornerbacks coach for Florida International University.
+Previously, he served the University of Miami as a defensive quality control analyst (2018, 2022), cornerbacks coach (2021), and assistant director of recruiting (2019-2020).
 In 2017 he was the cornerbacks coach as ASA College in Miami.

 Personal life

 Van Dyke's cousin, David is a cornerback that played collegiately for Tennessee State.
 They were teammates on the Kansas City Chiefs during the 2014 offseason.

 DeMarcus is a Miami Gardens, FL native and is married to Kiawana Van Dyke, they live in Miramar, FL.
-The couple has a son, DeMarcus Jr. and a daughter, Kia.
+The couple has a son, DeMarcus Jr. and a daughter, Kai.